avasdao/nexajs/packages/Address/README.md

 ### Created At

-The date of the first block confirmation for this Address.
+The timestamp of the first block confirmation for this Address.

 ### Updated At

-The date of the last transaction associated with this Address.
+The timestamp of the most recent transaction associated with this Address.

 ## Address Methods